SeldonIO/seldon-core/docs-gb/kubernetes/kafka.md

 ---
-description: Learn how to integrate Kafka with Seldon Core 2 for data-centric inference pipelines.
-This comprehensive guide covers managed Kafka solutions (Confluent Cloud, Amazon MSK, Azure Event Hub), self-hosted Kafka using Strimzi Operator, and security configurations including SASL/PLAIN, SASL/OAUTHBEARER, mTLS, and SASL/SCRAM authentication.
+description: Learn how to integrate Kafka with Seldon Core 2 for data-centric inference pipelines, including managed solutions and security configurations.
 ---

 # Kafka